torikushiii/reddit-ui-restore/README.md

 This script is designed to work specifically with Reddit's **Compact Layout**.
 Other layouts may not display correctly.

 ## Disclaimer
-This script only implements a subset of Reddit's Gen 2 UI features, primarily focusing on community navigation.
-Other features from the Gen 2 UI are not implemented because I don't really care and does not use them.
+This script only implements a subset of Reddit's Gen 2 UI features.
+Other features from the Gen 2 UI are not implemented because I don't really care and does not really use them.

+I only tested this script on my own setup, so it might not work properly on your browser or Reddit settings.

 ## Installation